KodyPay/kody-clientsdk-python/README.md

     total_amount_requested: str  # the total amount that is being requested ( both approved and pending )
     failure_reason: Optional[str] = None  # Optional, only populated on failure
     date_created: datetime  # Timestamp when the response was created
+    payment_transaction_id: str # the ID of the payment that needs refunding
 ````

 #### Python Demo